 Research your keywords

 Once you have a list of seed words, go look them up with a keyword tool.
-There are a ton of good keyword tools you can use, but my favorite is SEObook’s keyword tool.
+There are a ton of good keyword tools you can use, but my favorite free tool is Ubbersuggest.
 A keyword tool will tell you the search volume for your seed words and also give you keyword suggestions.

 I work with a few insurance agents.
 My seed keywords for my insurance clients typically include auto insurance and car insurance.
 If you look up car insurance and auto insurance with a keyword tool you will see that “car insurance” gets searched more than “auto insurance.”
 I tend to optimize my insurance sites for long-tail “car insurance” keywords instead of “auto insurance” because it gets searched more.